 The fear of menstrual blood is a phenomenon that has existed for centuries across many cultures.
 Women were considered impure, unclean, and even dangerous during their menstrual cycles.
 This fear and stigma have had a significant impact on women’s lives, causing them to feel ashamed and hide their periods.
-In this blog, we’ll explore the history of fear of menstruation and how it has affected women throughout history.
+You’ll be shocked to learn how the myths, taboos, and ancient beliefs surrounding menstruation have silently shaped women’s lives for centuries.

 War On Women